Negative Equity Forces More China Homeowners to Borrow When Selling

 / SOURCE: Yicai

-For example, a person working in Guangdong province took on a CNY2.38 million (USD334,860) mortgage in 2021 to buy a CNY3.4 million home.
-The property's market value is now CNY2.3 million, but his outstanding loan balance is CNY2.6 million.
-Therefore, even if he sold the house, he would still have to pay nearly CNY300,000 (USD42,210) to make up for the shortfall.
+One such owner working in Guangdong province took on a CNY2.38 million (USD334,860) mortgage in 2021 to buy a CNY3.4 million apartment.
+But now its market value has dropped to CNY2.3 million, and he still owes CNY2.6 million on his mortgage.
+So even if he sells, he will need to find nearly CNY300,000 to make up the shortfall.

-The number of cases where the proceeds from selling houses are insufficient to repay the whole mortgages has increased significantly this year, according to a real estate agent in Shenzhen.
-"We come across two or three such cases almost every month," he said, adding that this trend is especially true for individuals who entered the market with high leverage around 2021.
+The number of cases where a property’s sale does not cover the remaining mortgage is rising sharply, according to a real estate agent in Shenzhen.
+"We come across two or three such cases almost every month," the person said, adding that this is especially true among individuals who bought with high leverage around 2021.

-In the meantime, a number of intermediary agencies claiming to be able to help owners keep their properties while they deal with the banks have emerged.
+Meanwhile, a number of intermediary agencies have emerged, claiming to be able to help owners keep their properties while they deal with the banks.

-Yicai inquired at one of these agencies, and the staff explained that it mainly helps customers who defaulted on their mortgages buy time through legal procedures.
-Even though the outcome cannot be changed, the agency can prolong the litigation process to a year or more by means such as raising jurisdictional objections and questioning the calculation of interest.
+Posing as a buyer, Yicai contacted one of these agencies.
+A staffer explained that it mainly helps mortgage defaulters buy time through legal procedures.
+Even though they cannot prevent eventual foreclosure, the agency can drag out the litigation process to a year or more by raising court objections, challenging interest calculations, arguing over legal jurisdiction, and using other such tactics.

-Banks remain vigilant about this new trend.
-Most of these agencies make profits by taking advantage of information asymmetry, and some of them are likely fraudulent, a staffer at the credit loan department of a joint-stock bank said.
-Lenders do have response mechanisms for borrowers with short-term financial difficulties, so they do not have to go to intermediary agencies, the staffer added.
+Banks are wary of these agencies.
+Most profit by taking advantage of information asymmetry, and some are likely fraudulent, according to an employee in the credit loan department of a joint-stock bank.
+Lenders already have systems in place to help borrowers in short-term financial difficulty, so they do not need to resort to these agencies, the staffer added.

-At the institutional level, many experts believe that there is still some room for adjustments in the system and mechanisms.
-The unique non-recourse loans in the United States, for example, provide a way out for individuals who are unable to repay their mortgages.
+On a policy level, some experts argue there is room for reform.
+Dongwu Securities pointed out in a research report that the non-recourse loan system used in the United States, for example, provides a way out for individuals who are unable to repay their mortgages.
+Borrowers can hand back the keys if their mortgage exceeds the home’s value, without owing the remainder.

 Editor: Futura Costaglione